A Flea in Her Ear: Performance history

 The first revival, forty-five years after the first production, was at the Théâtre Montparnasse, Paris, on 14 November 1952, directed by Georges Vitaly, with Pierre Mondy in the dual role of Victor-Emmanuel and Poche.
 The play was revived at Les Célestins, Théâtre de Lyon in 1953 in Vitaly's production, and again in 1968, directed by Jacques Charon.
 The play was admitted to the repertoire of the Comédie-Française in Paris in December 1978, directed by Jean-Laurent Cochet, with Jean Le Poulain in the lead.
 It has subsequently been produced at least fifteen times in Paris and other French cities.

 Although La Dame de chez Maxim remains the favourite with French audiences, in English-speaking countries A Flea in Her Ear has become the most popular of Feydeau's plays.
 In Britain a lightly bowdlerised adaptation called You Never Know Y'know played at the Criterion Theatre, London, in 1918, and ran for 351 performances.
 In 1966 John Mortimer translated the play for the National Theatre, at the Old Vic.
 The production was directed by Charon and starred Albert Finney.
 Mortimer's translation has twice been restaged at the same theatre, first in an unsuccessful production by Richard Jones, starring Jim Broadbent, in 1989, and in 2010–11 in a successful one by Richard Eyre, starring Tom Hollander.

 In Australia the play was presented in Melbourne in 1967 by the Union Theatre Repertory Company.
 The Sydney Theatre Company presented the play in 2016 at the Sydney Opera House Drama Theatre in a new adaptation by Andrew Upton.
 In the US the play was given on Broadway in October 1969, in a production by Gower Champion, with Robert Gerringer as Victor-Emmanuel and Poche.
 A new adaptation by David Ives was commissioned by the Chicago Shakespeare Theater and first performed on 10 March 2006.

 In Serbia a production of the play (as Buba u uhu) opened at the Teatar Bojan Stupica, Belgrade, in June 1971 and, at May 2016, had been running continuously ever since.
 At 1,700 performances this was the longest theatrical run in the country's history.
 As "Ψύλλοι στ' αυτιά" (Psili St' Aftia), the play was premiered in Greece in 1976, directed by Dinos Iliopoulos, and has been revived in productions by Minos Volanakis (1984 and 1998), George Kimoulis (2006) and Yannis Kakleas (2013).

 Television

+Mondy's portrayal of Chandebise/Poche was captured in a 1956 French television production directed by Stellio Lorenzi, alongside Albert Rémy (Camille), Alfred Adam (Finache), Robert Manuel (de Histangua), Louis de Funès (Ferraillon), Pascal Mazzotti (Étienne), Marthe Mercadier (Raymonde), and Suzanne Dantès (Olympe), released on DVD in 2008.

 The 1966 National Theatre production was televised by the BBC in 1967.
 By this time Finney had left the cast and the dual lead role was taken by Robert Lang.